 Adopting an animal brings great responsibility.
 We encourage all current or potential pet owners to research all aspects of ownership.
 Here we have gathered some useful information on the various vets and pets shops around Phnom Penh, as well as a brief guide to taking care of a cats and dogs.

-Agrovet – Recommended by PPAWS.
+Agrovet – Recommended by PPAWS for more serious illnesses.
 Agrovet is a European-run vet with very high standards.
 They also carry some pet supplies such as flea sprays, kitten and puppy formula, etc.

 Location: No. 33b, St. 360, BKK1, Phnom Penh (Between Monivong Blvd. and St. 63)